leemabhena/room_occupancy/docs/methodology.md

 ### Multivariate Analysis of Variance (MANOVA)
 #### Rationale
 - **Testing for Group Differences**: MANOVA assesses statistical differences in the mean vectors of multiple dependent variables (PCs) across levels of an independent variable (`Room_Occupancy_Count`).
-- **Handling Non-Normal Data**: The `MANOVA.RM` package was used as it relaxes the assumption of multivariate normality, making it suitable for real-world data.
+- **Handling Non-Normal Data**: The `MANOVA.RM` package was used as it relaxes the assumption of multivariate normality, making it suitable for real-world data and as the sample size is big enough we can assume using the Central Limit Theorem that the data is normal.

 #### Application
 1. **Setting Up the MANOVA**: The selected PCs were used as dependent variables, with `Room_Occupancy_Count` as the independent variable.
 2. **Executing MANOVA**: The null hypothesis tested whether there are no differences in the mean vectors of the PCs across occupancy levels.
 3. **Post-Hoc Analysis**: Significant effects were followed by post-hoc pairwise comparisons to identify specific differences between occupancy levels.

 ## Approach 2: Aggregation of Sensor Data by Type and MANOVA